Package Leaflet: Information for the Patient

 Children and adolescents

-Pregnancy and lactation
+Pregnancy and breastfeeding

 Driving and using machines

-The solution of pertecnetate (99mTc) of sodium contains sodium
+The Sodium Pertechnetate (99mTc) Solution contains sodium

 Use in children and adolescents

-The amountthat will be administered will be adapted to the child's weight.
+In children and adolescents, the amount to be administered will be adapted to the child's weight.

-Administration of the sodium pertechnetate (99mTc) solution and performance of the procedure
+Administration of the Sodium Pertechnetate (99mTc) Solution and performance of the procedure

-One administration is sufficient to perform the test that your doctor needs.
+A single administration is sufficient to perform the test that your doctor needs.

 Duration of the procedure

-Scintigraphy can be performed at any time, between the time of injection and up to 24 hours after administration, depending on the type of examination.
+Scintigraphies can be performed at any time, between the time of injection and up to 24 hours after administration, depending on the type of examination.

-Adverse effects of unknown frequency (cannot be estimated from available data):
+Side effects of unknown frequency (cannot be estimated from the available data):

-The following information is intended solely for the specialist.
+The following information is intended only for the specialist.

 After elution, use within 8 hours.

-Composition of Montek 10-40 GBq radionuclide generator:
+Composition of Montek 10-40 GBq Radionuclide Generator:

 The other components are: